-Bonds don’t get as much love as stocks because they are considered boring.
-It’s hard to get rich quick off a bond.
+Bonds don't get as much love as stocks because they are considered boring.
+It's hard to get rich quick off a bond with an average return of only ~5.3% a year.
 But it is possible to see a quick windfall if you pick the right high-flying stock.

 What investors may not realize is that bonds not only provide stable income, bonds have actually performed quite well compared to stocks since 1999.

 In 2020, bonds rocketed higher due to massive uncertainty in the economy and the stock market due to the coronavirus pandemic.
 Below is an example of various bond performance during the height of he volatility in 2020.

 Take a look at the 20-year total return of the Vanguard Long-Term Bond Index Fund (VBLTX) versus the S&P 500 Index ETF (SPY).
 VBLTX is considered a proxy for the entire US bond market.
 The ETF has about $11.5 billion in assets and a 3% yield as of 1H2020.

 As you can see from the chart, sometime around 2001, VBLTX started to outperform the S&P 500 and it never stopped outperforming.
 The historical bond versus stock performance perception is always skewed towards stocks outperforming for some reason.

 The total return for VBLTX from 1999 – 2019 was 272% versus only 210% for SPY.
 While VBLTX's outperformance is surprising, what's even more surprising is the magnitude of the outperformance of 62%.

 Of course, using a different bond investment may yield different results.
 If you use VBMFX (bonds) and VTSMX (stocks), bonds outperformed the stock market from 2001 to about 2013, or 12 years.
 Since 2013, stocks have outperformed.